Bskasan/TypeScript_Learn/readme.md

 - 'tsc --init' command creates a configuration file called tsconfig.json
 - 'tsc' command will generate .js files for all .ts files.

+NOT: noEmitOnError = true - means that if there is an error, don't give me filename.js as output

 ### Type Annotation

 ### Types in TypeScript